 "Is what I'm doing enough?"

-"What do I need more off to be successful?"
+"What do I need to do more to be successful?"

 "As a listener, what would I want to hear?"

 Don't force your show on the audience.
-This is a sure way to actually get rid of them and have them running out the door with their headphones on and unplugged.
+If anything, it will be counterproductive.
+Moreover, it will be a surefire way to have your listeners running out the door with their headphones on and unplugged.

 Instead, be real and keep it real.
 The more interesting the story you tell and the the more authentic you are, the easier it will be for you to attract new and loyal listeners.

-In the podcasting world, the latter comes in the form of podcasters who sell spots to companies who have zero relevance to the show and the audience.
+In the podcasting world, the latter comes in the form of podcasters who sell spots to companies who have zero relevance to their show and audience.

 Imagine listening to a podcast about self-awareness and hearing a spot about automotive parts for sale.
 It just won't work and it makes it sound like the people behind the podcast just focuses mainly on making money instead of making their listeners happy.
-It comes out as needy and desperate.
+It comes out as both needy and desperate.

 It would be safe to assume, listeners won't like it.
 Advertisers on the other hand will most likely feel the same way.
 Ads are to be approached as a form of art and not an assembly line of chaos and irrelevance.

-And the biggest advice we can give you?
-Sometimes, you don't need sponsors to get and make the big bucks.
+And the biggest (and surprising) advice we can give you?
+Sometimes, you don't need podcast sponsors to make money!

 Share this post!